Alexander Rzewuski: Priesthood

 Rzewuski successfully sought membership in religious life as a Dominican, and years later, with the novitiate and course of studies completed, he was ordained in 1932.

 His first assignment was to Albertinum at Fribourg in Switzerland as spiritual director to the 200 international seminarians, sent here by their bishops from around the world to study under the Dominicans.

 Rzewuski was extremely unimpressed with their lack of intellectual passion and their professional ambition to become important in the clerical field of Church politics.
 He suffered here for 13 years, but he did make some friends, among them the theologian Charles Journet and Liane de Pougy, and frequently sought some refreshment at the Charterhouse of Valsainte.
 He always considered solitude to be his true calling, and had friends among the Carthusians.

-When World War II ended, he returned to France to become novice-master for six years in Toulouse, followed by a time on the Ste Baume, a bare mountain overlooking the Mediterranean, and a place of pilgrimage in honour of Mary Magdalene.
+When World War II ended, he returned to France to become novice-master for six years in Saint Maximin, Toulouse, followed by four years on the Ste Baume, a bare mountain overlooking the Mediterranean, and a place of pilgrimage in honour of Mary Magdalene.
 At last some measure of solitude was his in this place of retirement.
-The final decades of his life were passed caring for the contemplative Dominican nuns at Prouilhe, and in other parts of the world before his death in 1983.
+The final decades of his life were passed at the vicariate of Prouilhe as well as caring for the contemplative Dominican nuns at Prouilhe, and in other parts of the world before his death in 1983.